Image Credit: Alberto Casetta

 Image Credit: LEGOLAND® Windsor

-Little LEGO fans will be thrilled to discover that from 15th February to 9th March 2025 there are Brick Days at Legoland Windsor and that includes February Half Term.
+Little LEGO fans will be thrilled to discover that from 14th to 23rd February 2026 there are Brick Days at Legoland Windsor and that includes February Half Term.

 You will have the chance to meet your favourite LEGOLAND Characters, take part in exclusive LEGO brick building activities or even teaming up in one of the build challenges – there is something for every junior LEGO fan to enjoy during half term!